-My love affair with antique Japanese textiles evolved after moving to the US Embassy compound in Tokyo, Japan.
+My love affair with antique Japanese textiles developed after a move to the US Embassy in Tokyo, Japan.
 During these years, I made several lifelong Japanese friends who had been in the antique textile business for generations.
 These wonderful individuals shared their knowledge with me.
 Numerous trips to Japan have only increased my fascination with these fabulous antiques, and my gratitude to these wonderful friends.

 My articles on Japanese Costume are available through the Arts of Asia Magazine: “The Evolution of the Japanese Haori,” and “An Overview of Boys Kimono.”